UniformCSS/docs/docs/customization/sass-configuration.md

 ## Basic Usage

-The `uniform` module and can be configured by passing in settings to the `$config` map.
-To learn more about modules, visit the [official Sass docs](https://sass-lang.com/documentation/at-rules/use).
+The `uniform` module can be configured by passing in settings to the `$config` map.
+To learn more about modules, visit the official [Sass docs](https://sass-lang.com/documentation/at-rules/use).

 ```scss
 // main.scss